-What if a parent lost their job or became ill?
+What if a parent lost their job or became ill or, worse still, died?

 If anyone depends on you, you should seriously consider taking out life insurance.
 Also think about critical illness cover or income protection insurance.
 These are policies that could give you an income if you become ill.

 4. The State Pension is cut...and cut again